The Aurora

 View Images

-Designed for Our Just Future (formerly Human Solutions), a Portland-based nonprofit that envisions vibrant, healthy neighborhoods that all people can share, The Aurora maintains the feel of a residential building while providing a maximum number of family-oriented units at SE Stark Street and 160th Street in East Portland.
+Designed for Our Just Future, a Portland-based nonprofit that envisions vibrant, healthy neighborhoods that all people can share, The Aurora maintains the feel of a residential building while providing a maximum number of family-oriented units at SE Stark Street and 160th Street in East Portland.

 Contrasting light and dark brick colors and the grouping and framing of windows within a vertical coursing pattern create visual dynamics.
 A reveal with depth causes the lighter panels to appear to float above the darker mass.
 Gold painted metal accents and weathered steel on the ground floor along Stark brings warmth at the pedestrian scale.
 The massing of the building recedes along the narrower and more residential 160th Street.